skyssolutions/lynxchan/Readme.md

 # Automatic install (Recommended)
 1. Required: browse to `aux` and run the script `setup.sh` that will prompt for the install of a front-end, default settings and libraries.
 Browsing to the `aux` directory is required because the scripts use relative paths to this directory.
 2. Optional: run the script `root-setup.sh` that will prompt for the install of a command using a soft-link to `src/be/boot.js`.
 This script must be run as root.
 It will also prompt for the install of a init script.
 The name of both the command and the service will be `lynxchan`.
+3. Optional: if you installed the default front-end, go to it's directory and run the `set-domain.sh` script passing as the first parameter your desired domain.

 # Manual install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 There is also a directory called settings.example with a set of functional settings.
 2. Browse to `src/be` and run `npm install`.
 3. Clone a front-end to the `src/fe` directory or clone to anywhere and set it's correct location on `src/be/settings/general.json`.

+# Important details
+* Set both the `api` and `static` sub-domains pointing to the server. `static` is used to reach static files on the front-end and `api` is used to perform JSON requests to the server.
+* Consult the readme file on the placeholder front-end if you are using it to learn how to set the `settings.js` file, required for it's javascript to run.
+An example file is also there, which the set-domain script can copy to the right location for you.
+* Pages that are generated, like board and thread pages, won't reflect template changes immediatly.
+Consult src/be's readme to learn how to manually reload these pages.
+And even then, keep in mind the server will cache templates when not running on debug mode, so even if you reload the page, a running server might use outdated versions of templates when regenerating pages.
+* There is no default admin account.
+Consult the src/be readme to see how to use the terminal to create a root account or convert an existing one to root.

 # Running
 You can either run the `lynxchan` command or start the `lynxchan` service if you ran the `aux/root-setup.sh` script.
 You could just run the `src/be/boot.js` file.
 Run ``` sudo setcap 'cap_net_bind_service=+ep' `which node` ``` to be able to run it on port 80 without root access.